GPS : 48°31'41.5 N 4°45'32.2 W

 The first hypothesis would place the altar to the west, along the bell tower wall.
 It is therefore unlikely, as the altar is always placed in the east except in cases of force majeure.

 This suggests that the building has been truncated.
 And the architecture of the small window would take these works back to around the 16th century.
-The installation of an altarpiece is probably the reason why this opening was also walled up.
+The installation of an altarpiece is undoubtedly the reason why this opening was walled up.

 When, inside the building, the altarpiece was removed for restoration,